postmanlabs/labs-docs/src/pages/docs/getting-started/postman-profile.md

 ## Making your profile public

 By default, your Postman profile is visible to your Postman team.
 You can also choose to make your profile public to the Postman community.
 Having a public profile enables you to share important information about yourself and your work with other Postman users.

-To turn your public profile on or off at any time in your [profile settings](https://go.postman.co/settings/me/):
+Turn your public profile on or off at any time in your [profile settings](https://go.postman.co/settings/me/).

 1. Select your avatar in the Postman header > **Settings**.
 1. Select **Profile** from the list of options.